 A. Observatory Filming Fees

 - Commercial Filming.
-Standard use filming rates are for days when the Observatory is closed to the public (generally Mondays).
-Fees are inclusive for prep, film, and wrap from 7:00 a.m. – 11:00 p.m.
-Exterior only is $10,000 and Interior & Exterior is $15,000.
+Standard use filming rates are for days when the Observatory is closed to the public.
+Fees are inclusive for prep, film, and wrap from 7:00 a.m. – 10:00 p.m.
+Exterior-only fees start at $15,000 and Interior & Exterior fees start at $25,000.
 Fees cannot be prorated or discounted.
 There may also be revenue recovery fees for loss of parking or other Observatory revenue.

 B. Observatory Staffing Fees

 Observatory staff will be assigned to oversee the prep, filming, and wrap phases of the production shoot.
 Their primary function is to protect the Observatory grounds & assets.
 The fees are based on the extent of the filming and the impact on vehicle and pedestrian access to the site and the hilltop.
 Fees range from $3,500-4,800 per day for Exterior filming and $5,000-6,300 per day for Interior & Exterior filming.
 If the production shoot takes place on a City holiday, there is a 50% surcharge on the staffing fees.

 C. Fee Exemptions